adc17/CV/README.md

 #### Analytical Thinker

 I have always enjoyed puzzles and logical thinking, and studying philosophy took my abilities to the next level.
-A deeply analytical subject, it dissects issues in a way that is very similar to my programming approach.
+A deeply analytical subject, it dissects issues in a way that is very similar to programming.
 It demands that I think critically, question my assumptions, and submit my ideas to rigorous logical analysis.
 I learnt it at one of the world's top universities, and coding has let me develop this analytical approach in a way I find especially motivating.

 #### Strong Collaborator